mcranter/Magic-Match/README.md

 ### Media

+-   Castle background image from [Pixabay](https://pixabay.com/photos/spooky-house-castle-haunted-1756641/)
--   All Images were created by the developer unless otherwise stated.
+-   All other images were created by the developer unless otherwise stated.

+-   Victory modal image by Tumblr user [floccinaucinihilipilification](https://floccinaucinihilipilificationa.tumblr.com/post/102292682900).

 ### Acknowledgements

+-   Thanks to JK Rowling, creator of the Harry Potter series of books which inspired the theme of this game.

 -   Thanks to my Mentor Precious Ijege for continuous helpful feedback.